shuai-xu/flink/docs/dev/table/sql.md

 WHERE rownum <= N [AND conditions]
 {% endhighlight %}

-**Note**: When this optimization is enabled, the primary keys of the result table should be consistent with keys of groupby aggregation upstream before TopN operator.
+**Note**: When this optimization is enabled, the primary keys of the result table should be consistent with keys of `group by` aggregation upstream before TOPN operator.
 Otherwise, the results may be incorrect.

-The following examples show how to specify SQL queries with TopN on streaming tables.
+The following examples show how to specify SQL queries with TOPN on streaming tables.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">